 6) Other Rotorua Activities

 During my time in in town I visited the following places in Rotorua and its nearby areas.
-Feel free to check out the 12 Best Rotorua Activities Guide that goes into more detail about each one of them.
+Feel free to check out the top things to do in Rotorua that goes into more detail about each one of them.

 1. Wai-O-Tapu Thermal Wonderland